Mythbusters123/blog.themyth.dev/content/building_a_nas.md

 date: 2022-11-25T10:15:42-05:00
 draft: true
 ---
-For a while now, I have wanted to build a NAS.
+For a while now I have wanted to build a NAS.
 I hate constantly having to swap drives and add more incrementally, its just a real pain.
 I would love to have a server, stuffed away in some closet and just forget about it.
 I am a data hoarder, and I don't even do anything related to art.
 I just like keeping all my